 Select the Rectangle Tool (M) from the Tools panel and drag to create a frame 180 mm in Width and 60 mm in Height.
 Set the Stroke Color to [None] and the Fill Color to your new swatch, C=35 M=1 Y=20 K=0.

 Select the Ellipse Tool (L) and drag to create a rough oval, about 195 mm in Width and 100 mm in Height.
-Position centrally over the colored rectangle, with the top half of the oval sitting in the colored area.
+Position it centrally over the coloured rectangle, with the top half of the oval sitting in the coloured area.

 Type ‘The Little Coffee Co.’ and set the Font in the free-to-download Grand Hotel.
 Up the Font Size to 70 pt, and set the Font Color of ‘The’ and ‘Co’ to [Paper].
 Set ‘Little Coffee’ in a new CMYK swatch, which you can create from the Swatches panel, C=64 M=55 Y=50 K=50.